flumeapp/help.flumeapp.com/views/detailview.md

 ## Comments

 The comments on a post are displayed by default below the caption (if present).

-You can switch between Comments and Likes with the Details view tabs.
+To view the comments on a post:

+- Click the Comments tab
+- Press the <kbd>TAB</kbd> [keyboard shortcut.](//misc/keyboard-shortcuts.md)

 > **[info]**
 > If [comments are disabled](#enabling--disabling-comments) on a post, the comments tab will be dimmed and disabled.